turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [BeVisible](https://www.bevisible.soy/) is a career network for Latinxs.
 * [Black Data Processing Associates](https://www.bdpa.org/default.aspx) is an international organization for Black professionals in tech.
 * [CodeNewbie](https://www.codenewbie.org/) is a community for newcomers to code.
+* [Diversify Tech](https://www.diversifytech.co/) is a community built to share upcoming conference scholarships, events, education scholarships, job opportunities, and more for people who are underrepresented in tech.
 * [Lesbians Who Tech](https://lesbianswhotech.org/) is a career network for lesbians.
 * [MAES](http://mymaes.org/) was founded in Los Angeles in 1974 to increase the number of Mexican Americans and other Hispanics in the technical and scientific fields.
 * [National Society of Black Engineers](http://www.nsbe.org/home.aspx) is one of the largest student-governed organizations with the aim to increase the number of culturally responsible Black Engineers.